LuanRT/YouTube.js/src/parser/README.md

 This may be expanded in the future.

-At runtime, these JIT generated nodes will revalidate themselves when constructed, so that when the types changes, the node will be re-generated.
+At runtime, these JIT-generated nodes will revalidate themselves when constructed so that when the types change, the node will be re-generated.

 You may also generate your own nodes ahead of time, given you have an example of one of the nodes.